InfTkm/ethereum-lab1/README.md

 4) Download and install node.js and npm.
    The node package manager (npm) is included with the download of node.js.
 See https://nodejs.org/en/download/
+5) Mac users need to install Xcode.
-5) Install truffle.
+6) Install truffle.
 We are using version 5.5.23. npm i -g truffle@5.5.23 https://truffleframework.com/docs/truffle/getting-started/installation
-6) Download and install Ganache.
+7) Download and install Ganache.
    See: https://truffleframework.com/ganache

    NOTE: The current release of Ganache is only available for x86 architectures.